passcod/blook/src/technical/agile/index.md

 ## Background

-Earlier this year [I got interested] in [a Stanford article] and [a Nature paper] that described a device called an AGILE: an Axially Graded Index LEns.
-That's a complex bit of glass-like plastic that resembles an upside-down truncated pyramid.
+Earlier this year [I got interested] in [a Stanford article] and [a Nature paper] that used a device called an AGILE (Axially Graded Index LEns) to enhance solar panels.
+An AGILE is a complex bit of glass-like plastic that resembles an upside-down truncated cone or pyramid.

 I'll quickly summarise the papers:

 The principle is pretty simple: the pyramid is made of a series of horizontal layers with increasing refractive indices going deeper (towards the narrow end), and the sloped sides are coated with a